massgov/mayflower/patternlab/docs/a11y-checklist/a11y-checklist.md

-# [DRAFT] a11y Checklist
+# [DRAFT] a11y Markup Checklist

-Follow the links of the elements to see what to check for web accessibility.
+Follow the links of the elements to see what to check for accessible markup.

-## Ensure your markup is valid

-Once you finish the check list below, validate your component as markup (not as a *twig template*) with the [markup validator](https://validator.w3.org/).
-Valid markup is a great foundation for accessible website.

 ##  In the component you're working on, you have:

 ### ☞ [Sections](sections.md) `<section>`